-I've always been in love with creativity and nature.
-My fascination started as a child, when I spent hours upon hours drawing ordinary everyday objects like hands, silverware, sneakers, sticks, pine cones, etc. Then, I started layering things, drawing hands on top of hands, etc. I remember my first camera, a 110 film cartridge camera!
-Then I finally picked up film photography in college and graduated from Boston University with a degree in fine arts and film.
+As a child I spent hours upon hours drawing ordinary everyday objects like hands, silverware, sneakers, sticks, pine cones, etc. Then, I started layering things, and drawing hands on top of hands.
+I learned to paint, sculpt and found my love of photography.
+I remember my first camera, it was a 110 film cartridge camera!
+I finally got my first SLR Minolta camera in high school and ended up with a scholarship to Boston University and a degree in fine arts and film.
 Then I started to travel!

-Traveling and experiencing new places became my passion.
-I’ve studied mindfulness and Buddhist meditation for over 20 years.
+Traveling and experiencing new places and new cultures became my passion.
+I lived abroad during the split of Czechoslovakia in 1993 and started a documentary that I never finished.
+The experience was indelible.
+Exploring the world was my graduate school.
+When I returned I studied mindfulness and Buddhist meditation and it's become an essential part of my life for over 20 years.
 Connecting with people and places means everything to me.
-Travel and landscape photography has emerged as my creative passion.
+Travel and landscape photography has emerged as my current creative passion.

 My day job is managing technology projects for nonprofits, universities, and start-ups.
 Ultimately, my vision is to combine my love for photography, technology and humanitarian work to create a positive social impact.